CWanamaker enjoys reading, writing, and learning about the world around us.

 It doesn't take a genius to look around and realize that America has a serious problem.
 No, I'm not talking about politics and guns.
 I am, however, talking about obesity.
 According to the US Department of Health and Human Services, the obesity rate in America is at an all-time high with well over 37.7% percent of adults having a Body Mass Index (BMI) of 30 or more.
 Furthermore, the statistics show that more than 70.2% of American adults are overweight, having a BMI of 25 or more.
 The sad truth is that America is the fattest nation in the world.

 There are many reasons why America is so overweight and there are probably just as many, if not more, ways to lose the weight as well.
-Moreover, there are a variety of scientific and fad diets available for people hungry enough to lose some weight.
-In addition to diet and nutrition programs, a large selection of fitness programs exist to help you focus on melting the weight away through physical activity.
+Moreover, there are a variety of scientific and fad diets available for people desperate enough to lose some weight.
+In addition to diet and nutrition programs, many fitness programs exist to help you focus on melting the weight away through physical activity.
 Whether you focus on food or fitness (or both), the fact is that the weight loss industry generates more than 66 billion dollars in revenue annually (Marketdata LLC).
-With that much money at stake one could be led to believe that society might actually want us all fat...
+With that much money at stake, one could be led to believe that society might actually want us all fat...

 Conspiracy theories aside, losing weight doesn't have to be challenging or difficult.
 Weight loss simply requires a lifestyle change where you start thinking about food and fitness differently.
 No diet will ever create lasting positive health benefits, since by definition a diet is temporary.
 And about that conspiracy theory, the truth is that modern society is indeed designed to make us fat.